CLA member wins excellence award

 Homes for Good (HFG), which specialises in supporting people with limited housing choices including those who are homeless, on benefits or low incomes, has been shortlisted for three awards by the Chartered Institute of Housing (CIH) Scotland.

 The Glasgow-based social enterprise won the Excellence in the Private Rented Sector award, while founding director Susan Aktemel was also shortlisted in the Excellence in Leadership and Outstanding Contribution to Housing categories.

-Homes for Good Glasgow, a subsidiary of the HFG group, has also been nominated for Social Investment Deal of the Year in the Social Enterprise UK awards which take place in December.
+HFG Glasgow, a subsidiary of the HFG group, has also been nominated for Social Investment Deal of the Year in the Social Enterprise UK awards which take place in December 2019.

 Founded in 2013, the HFG group now has around 500 properties currently under management, and works with 130 landlords and 800 tenants in and around Glasgow and the West of Scotland.
 HFG has raised around £12 million investment to create its own portfolio of high-quality homes for people in housing need and is currently expanding its in-house repairs and maintenance business to ensure greater quality and strengthens their long-term sustainability.

 The social enterprise adopts a holistic approach to supporting tenants, ranging from help with benefits claims, financial management and cooking, to applying for education and getting mental health support.

 HFG founding director Susan Aktemel said: “We are delighted to have this recognition from CIH Scotland – and also to be shortlisted in two further categories alongside such worthy winners.
 It has been very much a team effort.
 Over half of our staff have personal experience of poor conditions in privately rented homes, while our support model was co-produced with tenants with direct experience of insecure and low-quality rental housing.”